 A wealth of information about actuarial careers can be found at the site beanactuary.org, which is jointly sponsored by the two main actuarial societies: the Society of Actuaries (SOA), which handles life insurance, pensions, and health care, and the Casualty Actuarial Society (CAS), which handles fire, homeowners, and automobile insurance, etc. These societies independently maintain and administer exams for professionals following the actuarial career track.
 The first two exams cover the same material; each society just has a different name for them.
-The University's Major Resource Kit for the Actuarial Sciences degree can be found here.
+More information about Actuarial Sciences can be found on the Admissions Web site.

 Any math major at University of Delaware should have no trouble passing the probability exam (called Exam P by the SOA or Exam 1 by the CAS) after taking MATH243, MATH349, and either MATH350 or STAT470.
 MATH450 or STAT471 are also recommended, as is doing some limited additional reading on actuarial terminology, which may be downloaded from the SOA Web site .